Responding to an OSC Audit Report:

 When preparing your plan, each corrective action should be described in sufficient detail to demonstrate clearly what corrections have occurred or are planned in response to each recommendation, who within the local government or school district is responsible for implementation, and the implementation date.
 To be considered effective, the corrective actions must be suitably designed to remedy the conditions described in our audit report.
 If corrective action is not planned for certain recommendations, an explanation should be provided.
 If the plan indicates that a recommendation will not be implemented, but equally effective action will be taken to address the situation, the alternative action should be described in sufficient detail to allow us to assess its reasonableness.
 In instances where you disagree with a recommendation, your plan should provide a discussion of the nature of the disagreement and a reasonable explanation for not taking corrective action.

-A CAP template has been included in the brochure to assist you with preparing your plan.
+A CAP template has been included to assist you with preparing your plan.